N876S/SteamGame/README.txt

 In this game there will be different events depending on the week.
 Events are as follows:

 Monday - European
-Tuesday - Japanese
+Tuesday - Drinks
 Wednesday - American
-Thursday - Chinese
+Thursday - Asian
 Friday - Seafood
-Saturday - Drinks
+Saturday - Desserts
-Sunday - Thailand
+Sunday - Jackpot Day

 In this game there is a class system.
 The class system is used so different characters can be stronger then others.
 Characters that use these classes need what is called abilities.
 Abilites can be something like resistance, extra damage, etc.